How Much Ang Bao to Give for a Baby Shower: Your Complete Guide

 Central to these celebrations is the practice of giving Ang Bao—red packets filled with money—which carry deep cultural symbolism of luck and blessings.

-This guide offers a detailed look into these factors to help you navigate this cherished tradition with ease and grace.
+This guide offers a detailed look into these factors to help you tackle this cherished tradition with ease and grace.

 Understanding Baby Shower Ang Bao Traditions